elliehelisky/dwmblocks/README.md

 # Ellie Build of DWMBlocks
+1. Best if used with elh-dwm
-Heavily relies on Font Awesome
+2. Font Awesome is used for Icons
+3. Replace "Chicago" with local city

 # dwmblocks
 Modular status bar for dwm written in c.